lupyuen/pinetime-rust-mynewt/rust/app/src/flutter.md

     ![Select Debugger in VSCode](https://lupyuen.github.io/images/flutter-debug2.png)

 1. Wait for the Flutter app to be compiled and deployed to our phone (May take a minute for the first time)

+1. For iOS: Check the next section for additional Xcode steps

 1. When the Flutter app starts, we'll be able to Scan, Connect, Reload and Expand devices over Bluetooth LE like this...